 Jaw Fatigue

 • Switch it up early.
-When you feel the ache starting, tag your hand in, or shift to licking and tongue work that uses different muscles.
+The moment you feel your jaw starting to ache, bring your hand in or shift to licking, kissing, and tongue strokes that use different muscles.

 • Change your angle.
-Just tilting your head slightly or coming at it from the side redistributes the strain.
-It buys you a lot more time.
+Tilt your head slightly or come at it from the side.
+Small adjustments redistribute the strain and buy you a lot more time.

 • Take a breather.
-Move up to kiss his neck, lick his chest, or just use your hand for a minute.
-It resets your jaw, and he won't even notice it's a break.
+Move up to kiss his neck, lick his chest, or stroke him with your hand for a minute.
+These moves feel seamless and pleasurable to him while giving your jaw a chance to reset.

 Reading the Room